-(Q&A / hot-seat calls will be recorded and made available in the learning area.)
+(Q&A / hot-seat calls are recorded and made available in the learning area.)

 Content will remain accessible past week eight, and participants will have access to all future course updates as those are made available.

-Each module will have comments to ask questions which I’ll answer regularly throughout the first eight weeks, then less frequently (but consistently) after that.
+Each module will has comments to ask questions which I answer regularly.

-Course content will be a mix of written modules, screencasts, possibly video, and links to third-party resources I believe are valuable.
+Course content is a mix of written modules, screencasts, possibly video, and links to third-party resources I believe are valuable.